browserengineering/book/book/animations.md

 On web pages, there are several broad categories of common animations:

-* DOM: movement of elements on the screen, by interpolating CSS properties of elements such as color, opacity or sizing.[^innerHTML]
+* DOM: movement or visual effect change of elements on the screen, by interpolating CSS properties of elements such as color, opacity or sizing.
+  [^innerHTML]

 * Input-driven: scrolling, page resizing, pinch-zoom, draggable menus and similar effects.